romenrg/romenrg.github.com/source/_posts/2018-12-29-what-makes-a-great-software-engineer.markdown

 This is a heated discussion.
 It is indeed difficult to name "fundamentals" or even to draw a line separating technologies that are evergreen from those that are just temporary, as can be seen in the dicussion between [Zach Leatherman](https://twitter.com/zachleat/status/1074776108422307840) and [Laurie Voss](https://twitter.com/seldo/status/1075027798333493249).

-However, when I refer to "evergreen" technical knowledge, I mean [principles](https://github.com/romenrg/evergreen-skills-developers#general-technical-knowledge), such as OOP, SOLID, data structures, SCM, Clean Code guidelines or DevOps practices.
+However, when I refer to "evergreen" technical knowledge, I mean [principles](https://github.com/romenrg/evergreen-skills-developers#general-technical-knowledge), such as OOP and SOLID; data structures, SCM, Clean Code guidelines or DevOps practices.

 ### The repository of "evergreen" knowledge to the rescue